 Feeling lethargic?
 Tired?
 Blue?
 Instead of lying down, try getting up to move.
 Exercise can help you function and sleep better, and it can reduce your risk of a number of chronic diseases.
 Countless studies and researchers have found that moving makes your life better.
 Here are three reasons why daily movement matters.

-If you tally those times, you’ll notice the recommended minimum exercise requirements don’t demand daily movement, but there’s still another piece to this wellness puzzle: the mental benefits of movement.
+If you tally those times, you’ll notice that the recommended minimum exercise requirements don’t demand daily movement, but there’s still another piece to this wellness puzzle: the mental benefits of movement.

 Movement Impacts Your Feelings